3.1.3.1. Forward Propagation

 Using the advanced options, the user can define the minimum number of simulations per model and an option to Perform log-transform

 • Minimum # simulations per model: The number of pilot samples.
 The pilot samples are used to estimate the correlations between the high- and low-fidelity models and decide the optimal number of simulations given the time limit.
 See here for more details.
-By default, the minimum number of simulations 40.
+By default, the minimum number of simulations is 40.

 • Perform log-transform: Estimate the mean and variance of the log-transformed value (natural logarithm or \(ln()\) instead of \(log_{10}()\)).
 In quoFEM, the default is unchecked.